Know what I like about baking? It’s a little bit like Forest Gump’s “box of chocolates”. You’re never sure what you’re going to get.

 Well, we love “King’s Hawaiian Rolls” whenever we troop into Albertson’s on a Monday for their fried chicken dinner special.
 (The dinner comes with a package of those soft and sweet dinner rolls).
 So I thought they would really go well with the salty smoked flavor of ham with all the trimmings.

 There are a lot of recipes out there in Googleland and, as usual, I checked out a bunch of them and synthesized what I thought would be something that would get the color, texture and flavor of the sweet Hawaiian rolls we enjoy.
 So give it a try.
 I think you’ll like the results.

 Summary: Here’s a tasty treat–Homemade Hawaiian Rolls, those sweet and soft dinner rolls that go so well with holiday meals.

 - Get out your bread board, a good sized mixing bowl, spoon, 9 x 13 metal baking pan and 2 small bowls.

-- Combine the water, yeast and 1 tsp of sugar into a small bowl and let stand 5-10 minutes until it’s foamy.
+- Combine the water, pineapple juice, yeast and 1 tsp of sugar into a small bowl and let stand 5-10 minutes until it’s foamy.

 - Put 2 cups of flour into the mixing bowl.
 Add the sugar, salt and ginger and stir it all together.